anas-ash99/MealMover-Merchant/README.md

 # MealMover Merchant App

-MealMover Merchant is a merchant-side application developed for Mealmovers, designed to provide merchants with real-time updates on new orders made by users on the main app.
-This readme file provides an overview of the application, its features, and the technologies used in its development.
-MealMover Merchant is a merchant-side application developed for Mealmovers, designed to provide merchants with real-time updates on new orders made by users on the main app.
-With this app, merchants can view order details, change order status, and mark orders as fulfilled, ensuring customers stay updated on their orders.
+I have developed a merchant-side application for Mealmovers, allowing merchants to receive real-time updates on new orders made by users on the main app.
+The application was built using Java programming language.

 ## Features

 - Real-time order updates: Merchants can receive instant notifications about new orders placed by users on the main Mealmovers app.
 This allows them to stay updated and respond promptly to customer orders.
 - Order management: The app provides a user-friendly interface for managing orders.
 Merchants can view order details, update the order status, mark orders as fulfilled, and track the progress of each order.
-- Order history: Merchants can access a comprehensive order history that provides a record of all past orders.
-This helps in tracking sales, analyzing customer preferences, and maintaining business records.
 - Seamless integration: The MealMover Merchant app seamlessly integrates with the Mealmovers platform, ensuring efficient communication between users and merchants.

 ## Technologies Used